karthik101/30loops-user-docs/rest_api.rst

     ...
     "wsgiflavor": {
         "wsgi_entry_point": "wsgi:app",
-        "wsgi_project_root": "project"
     }

 **wsgi_entry_point**
   The format of the string should be in the way of module:callable.
 The module must be on the python path, and the callable that gets called for the incoming request.

-**wsgi_project_root** (default=project)
-  Specify the root directory of your wsgi app.
-This path gets added to the python path and is relative to your repository root.

 Django Flavor
 +++++++++++++